-2.7.3 Stormwater Plans
+7.3.
+Stormwater plans

-- O1.
-Employ source controls to minimise the pollutant loads discharged from individual development sites. - O2.
+- OI.
+To employ source controls to minimise the pollutant loads discharged from individual development sites. - O2.
 Apply conveyance controls to the local and trunk drainage systems to minimise the pollutant load transferred from the development sites to the discharge points. - O3.
 Use Discharge controls immediately prior to discharge from the employment land to Greystanes Creek.
 This will ensure that water quality of the downstream creek is protected.